GeorgePimpleton/Win32-games/README.md

 ### About the revised sources
 I've been working with the games source code from both books for years, plinking around and trying out newer C++ features as I've run across them.
 Most of the example code is the same between the books, so I've combined the examples into one representative example for each chapter.

 The main difference between the books is the orientation of the animated sprite bitmaps.
-When dealing with animated sprites all the source code is from the 2004 book, except for the first game example.
+When dealing with animated sprites all the source code is from the 2004 book, except for the first animated game example.
 That one uses the code from 2003.

-The last two examples are only found in the 2004 book and CD.
+The last two game examples are found only in the 2004 book and CD.

 ### Notes
 There may be links to websites or internet sources in these pages and source code.
 Links can go stale.
 A search engine is your friend.